The Best Real Estate In The Silicon Slopes

 “We know from doing our traffic studies that there is a tremendous amount of traffic utilizing I-15 for local destinations, and one of the goals of this is creating a grid to get local traffic off I-15 as much as possible that allows them to go from the north end of the area to the south,” says Mr. Snow, noting the freeway would ideally be prioritized for through traffic.

-Mr. Walker also points to an acute and pressing need for more housing.
+Mr. Walker also points to an acute and pressing need for more real estate and affordable housing.
 In Draper, the median house price is $397,000.
 Even factoring in apartment and condo prices, that number only drops to $320,000.
 Utahns love their yards, he says, but the state needs more high-density housing.

 Regardless of the outcome, Mr. Walker is excited for what the move of the prison will bring to his hometown.
 “Whatever happens now is going to be a positive,” he says.
 “It’s just a question of how positive.”